vector-raw-materials/vector-geology/docs/source/report.md

 * **Collaborative Development**: Opportunities for users to contribute, enhancing the repository with their expertise and feedback.

-alt:

-* **Diverse Toolsets**: A curated collection of code packages from consortium members, offering functionalities ranging from basic data processing to advanced inversion techniques.

-* **Comprehensive Tutorials**: Detailed, step-by-step workflows guide users through various processes, emphasizing practical application and in-depth understanding.

-* **Flexible Framework**: Designed to handle a variety of data types and scientific queries, the toolbox can be tailored to specific project requirements.

-* **Collaborative Development**: Users are encouraged to contribute, enhancing the platform with their unique insights and experiences.

 In the context of geophysical inversion, here we are including several workflows defined by different partners of the Vector consortium.
 These workflows are meant to be used as a starting point for the inversion of geophysical data.
 They are not meant to be used as a black box but rather as a starting point for the inversion of geophysical data.
 To date this workflows include examples done with `simpeg` and `gempy`.

 `simpeg` is a mature library for geolphysical inversion (TODO: cite) developed primarily by the `UBC geophysical inversion group < and hence here we show the integration of this library with the rest of the Vector tools and the use of this library for the inversion of geophysical data.

 In the case of `gempy`since it is primarily developed by parters in the consoritum, we have included more details about the intrinsics of the library and how it can be used for the inversion of geophysical data.
 Furthermore, the integration with other vector libraries is a bit more advanced.

-alt:

-The repository includes a range of predefined workflows for geophysical data inversion, developed by Vector consortium partners.
-These workflows are intended as a starting point, encouraging users to adapt and expand them according to their project needs.
-Currently, workflows include examples using `simpeg` and `gempy`.

-* `simpeg`: A well-established library for geophysical inversion, developed by the UBC Geophysical Inversion Group.
-This section details the integration of `simpeg` with other Vector tools and its application in data inversion.

-* `gempy`: With its development led by consortium partners, `gempy` receives an in-depth exploration, covering its internal mechanisms and its role in geophysical data inversion.
-The integration with other Vector libraries is also highlighted.

 #### Documentation